dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

 spots.
 It might be helpful to us a more mature image viewer such as ADXV or Albula for this.

 We have to run spot finding throughout the dataset.
-It is a 360 degree sweep so this will take a few minutes.
+It is a 360 degree sequence so this will take a few minutes.
 We can use more processes to move a little quicker::